-64 West Virginia Statewide Standard Hazard Mitigation Plan Update 2018, November 2018, https://emd.wv.gov/MitigationRecovery/Documents/WV%20State%20Hazard%20Mitigation%20Plan%20FINAL%2011-2018.pdf.
+65 West Virginia Statewide Standard Hazard Mitigation Plan Update 2018, November 2018, https://emd.wv.gov/MitigationRecovery/Documents/WV%20State%20Hazard%20Mitigation%20Plan%20FINAL%2011-2018.pdf.

-- 1. Consult the regional hazard mitigation plan and local authorities to identify any known problem areas within the Regional Planning Districts. - 2.
-Review West Virginia Flood Map to identify if any unserved, underserved, or CAI falls within a FEMA defined Special Flood Hazard Area (SFHA) - 3.
+- 2. Review West Virginia Flood Map to identify if any unserved, underserved, or CAI falls within a FEMA defined Special Flood Hazard Area (SFHA) - 3.
 Consult FEMA P-348, Edition 2 Protecting Building Utility Systems from Flood Damage. - 4.
 Deploy buried infrastructure. - a.
 When deploying manholes or handholes, plan for drainage to expedite water draining, install covers that can be tightly sealed during flood events, and use non-corrosive materials. - b.
 Ensure conduits are water-resistant, and where conduits penetrate vaults, handholes, buildings or risers, the proper seal must be used to prevent water infiltration. - 5.
 Anchor and Harden Infrastructure. - 6.
 Consider the following when deploying electrical components: - a.
 Install at a height recommended per local zoning regulations and guidelines. - b.
 If a component is installed outdoors or has the potential to be submerged in water, please ensure that the components are placed in a waterproof enclosure or cabinet. - c.
 If components are exposed to flood waters, use National Electrical Manufacturers Association (NEMA) rated 6 or 6P type enclosures if possible. - 7.
 Consider the following when deploying cabling or passive components: - a.
 Fiber optic cabling and other water-resistant materials are preferred. - b.
 Use IP68 rated connectors and components. - 8.
 Consider the following when deploying buildings, communication huts, or tower locations: - a.
 Building on higher ground is preferred. - b.
 If the building is constructed in or near a flood area, dry floodproofing measures need to be implemented to protect equipment and cabling. - c.
 Enclose cabling in conduits to prevent damage from water. - d.
 Surround racking, equipment, and generators with dry flooding measures such as raised flooring. - e.
 Install electrical wiring using corrosion-resistant raceway systems that facilitate replacement of conductors exposed to flooding.